ManticoreGamesInc/platform-documentation/src/tutorials/concurrent_storage_tutorial.md

 #### Add Default Storage Key Custom Property

-Because this script is in multiple scenes and needs a reference to the concurrent storage key, you can add the custom property on the script directly in the **Project Content** window so that the custom property becomes a default property that will always be on the script when added to the **Hierarchy**.
+Because the **UpdateTotalPlayersServer** script is in multiple scenes and needs a reference to the concurrent storage key, you can add the custom property on the script directly in the **Project Content** window so that the custom property becomes a default property that will always be on the script when added to the **Hierarchy**.

 1. Click on the **UpdateTotalPlayersServer** script in the **Project Content** window.
 2. Add the **Total Players** concurrent storage key as a custom property.